-Once the General Manager concurs with the initial risk assessment, a Risk Management Statement for the development will be prepared, using a range of strategies from the Risk Management Table (Appendix 1), as appropriate.
-Where Council initiates the development, the risk management statement will address the pre-application phase, as well as the development assessment, determination and subsequent regulatory processes.
+Once the General Manager concurs with the initial risk assessment, a Risk Management Statement for the development will be prepared, using a range of strategies from the Risk Management Table (Appendix 1), as appropriate and in consultation with the Manager of Development & Certification.
+Where Council initiates the development, the Risk Management Statement will address the pre-application phase, as well as the development assessment, determination, and subsequent regulatory processes.

 In low risk matters, it is expected that no additional management strategies will be required, and this must be noted.
-In high risk, complex matters, particularly where Council has a commercial interest, a third party may be engaged to prepare, or review the Risk Management Statement.
+In high risk, complex matters, particularly where Council has a commercial interest, a third party may be engaged to prepare or review the Risk Management Statement.